Skip to content

 This colorful, whimsical garden in Garavicchio, near Capalbio, features the playful, surreal sculptures of Niki de Saint Phalle, whose work you may already know from the fountain at the Beaubourg in Paris.
 Executed in 1979, the garden was inspired by the tarot, and the features over 20 enormous figures, covered in mosaic tiles and mirror.
 You can walk among these huge and colorful sculptures, looking for the Sun, the Moon, the Empress and other characters.
 Saint Phalle lived in one of them while she completed the gardens.
 The garden took two years to complete and is said to have been inspired by Gaudiโ€™s Park Gรผell.

-Explore all of these from a comfortable farmhouse apartment homebase on a Tuscan Untour.
+Explore all of these from a comfortable farmhouse apartment homebase on a Tuscan UnTour.